jason122490/AIdea-2022-fall/README.md

 │   └── test_emb_model_name
 └──
 ```
+NOTICE: need to change config in file to pseudo train
 ### 4. Ensemble and XGBoost
 Start to ensemble four model and train xgboost to produce the final result by running:
 ```